act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 Older browsers do not support more than one token in the value for a role attribute.
 If multiple values are used in the role attribute, the attribute is ignored in these browsers.

 ## Background

+The `role` attribute is a set of [space separated tokens][].
+Having a [whitespace](#whitespace) separated list of more than one token in the value of the role attribute is used for what is known as _fallback roles_.
+If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role](#semantic-role) of the element, and so forth.
+Having the rule target attributes containing at least one non-[ASCII whitespace][] character ensures that there is at least one token in the set.

+Further reading:

 - [Understanding Success Criterion 4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)
 - [WAI-ARIA 1.1 Categorization of Roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization)